DFFR-NT/dffrnt.api/README.md

 ```
 Parent_Folder/ (Name NOT important)
-   ├── dffrnt.api/ (Project-Root; Name also NOT important)
+   ├── dffrnt.api/ (Project-Root; any no-spaced Name will do)
    │   ├── config/ (Reference only; no need to create these!)
    │   └── ...
    └── REDIS/ (Name important!
 Don't change this name!!)